reutby/credorax-assignment/README.md

 ## Project details

-* Using react.js version 18.14 for building the client side web application.
+* Using react.js version 18.14 for building the client-side web application.
-* Using functional component and react hooks.
+* Using the functional components and react hooks.
-* Using Material-ui components, makeStyle hook generator and createMuiTheme for design and handle UI components.
+* Using Material-ui components, makeStyle hook generator, and createMuiTheme for design and handle ui components.
-* Responsive design for mobile devices, iPad and all in between...
+* Responsive design for mobile devices, iPad, and all in between...
-* All states are managed in the App component
+* All states are managed in the App component.

 ## Instructions
 * Clone the repository to your local environment.